croedel/MTECmqtt/README.md

 That's all you need to do!

 ### Starting the service
-Having done that, you should be able to start `mtec_mytt.py` on command line.
+Having done that, you should already be able to start `python mtec_mytt.py` on command line.
 It will print out some debug info, so you can see what it does.

 You can stop the service by pressing CTRL-C or sending a SIGHUB.
 This will initiate a graceful shutdown.
+Be patient - this might take some seconds.

 ### Advanced config
 Per default, the most interesting parameters are exported.